Gary's Fishing Report

 The cabin was awesome and located in a nice spot.
 The boys really liked the giant fire-pit and being able to look out over the lake while having a fire.
 We also liked the big kitchen table, which was perfect for playing Texas Hold'em.
 The Walleye taste so good out of Lake Onaping.
 They cook up fluffy and white and were really sweet.
 We have caught Walleye on other lakes where their meat was semi-transparent and they tasted fishy like sardines.
 Lake Onaping's Walleyes are fantastic.
 We ate a few Smallmouth Bass as well and you could not tell the difference between the bass and the Walleyes.

-We are coming back in 2012 and will be focusing on Lake Trout and Northern Pike and brining the video cameras this time to get some video for the web site.
+When we coming back we will be focusing on Lake Trout and Northern Pike and brining the video cameras this time to get some video for Maureen.